OctopusDeploy/blog/blog/2020-05/octopus-bitbucket-pipe/index.md

 ---
-title: "Octopus Pipe for Bitbucket: octo"
+title: "Octopus Pipe for Bitbucket: octopus-cli"
-description: Learn how to integrate Octopus and BitBucket with our new experimental BitBucket Pipe called octo.
+description: Learn how to integrate Octopus and BitBucket with our new experimental BitBucket Pipe called octopus-cli.
 author: mark.harrison@octopus.com
 visibility: private
 published: 2020-05-30